RasmusLindroth/tut/README.md

 You can find an updated configuration file in this repo named `config.example.ini`.
 If there are any new configurations options you can copy them frome that file.
+If you prefer a website you can read about all the options on [tut.anv.nu](https://tut.anv.nu/config) and if man pages are your thing use `tut(5)`.

 ## Install instructions
 ### Binary releases